A Brief Overview of English Grammar

 English nouns are divided into proper nouns (John Brown, Europe, October) and common nouns (a boy, a book, an idea, milk, equipment, kindness).
 Common nouns are divided into countable nouns (a boy, a book, an idea) and uncountable nouns (milk, equipment, kindness).
 Countable nouns are divided into concrete nouns (a boy, a book) and abstract nouns (an idea).
 Uncountable nouns are divided into concrete nouns (milk, equipment) and abstract nouns (kindness).

-Tom, man, boy, father, son, brother, husband, uncle, nephew, king, lord, mister have masculine gender (he).
+Tom, man, boy, father, son, brother, husband, uncle, nephew, king, lord, mister have masculine gender (he): My brother is an economist.
+He works in a bank.

-Anna, woman, girl, mother, daughter, sister, wife, aunt, niece, queen, lady, madam have feminine gender (she).
+Anna, woman, girl, mother, daughter, sister, wife, aunt, niece, queen, lady, madam have feminine gender (she): My daughter likes fairy tales.
+She is reading a new fairy tale now.

 An animal is generally "it", but if necessary, you can indicate gender by using "he" or "she": My cat is very clever.
 She understands everything.

-"It" is used when referring to an inanimate object or an abstract noun: table, book, window, money, laughter, truth, health.
+"It" is used when referring to an inanimate object or an abstract noun (table, book, window, film, money, laughter, truth, health): The film was very funny.
+I liked it very much.

-Nouns don't have any case endings.
-Word order and prepositions show which noun is the subject of the sentence, and which is an object.
+Nouns don't have any forms or endings to indicate case.
+Word order and prepositions indicate which noun is the subject of the sentence, and which is an object.
+Generally, the subject stands at the beginning of the sentence, and the object stands after the predicate.

 The boy likes the cat.